cloudFPGA/Doc/docsrc/pages/OVERVIEW/overview.md

 ![Overview-of-the-research-platform](../CFHW/cFRP/imgs/cfrp1.png)

-Next, a **cloudFPGA Infrastructure** consists of numerous such cFRMs assembled into one or multiple DC racks.
+Next, a **cloudFPGA Infrastructure** consists of numerous such cFRPs assembled into one or multiple DC racks.

 Note that knowledge of the cFRP is not required for developing with cloudFPGA.